sveetch/djangocodemirror/docs/configurations.rst

     List of mode names (from ``settings.CODEMIRROR_MODES``) to load.
-    CodeMirror will assume to use the last loaded mode if you don't explicitely enable one using ``mode`` parameter.
+    CodeMirror will assume to use the last loaded mode if you don't explicitely enable one using ``mode`` parameter. css_bundle_name
+    Bundle name for this configuration CSS assets, it will be used from :ref:`lib-assets-intro`.
+Automatically filled from configuration name if not defined. js_bundle_name
+    Bundle name for this configuration Javascript assets, it will be used from :ref:`lib-assets-intro`.
+Automatically filled from configuration name if not defined.

 For available configuration parameters, see the `CodeMirror documentation <http://codemirror.net/doc/manual.html#config>`_.